michalPietraszko/imgui/docs/FONTS.md

 Font Atlas too large?

 - If you have very large number of glyphs or multiple fonts, the texture may become too big for your graphics API.
 The typical result of failing to upload a texture is if every glyphs appears as white rectangles.
-- In particular, using a large range such as GetGlyphRangesChineseSimplifiedCommon() is not recommended unless you set OversampleH/OversampleV to 1 and use a small font size.
+- In particular, using a large range such as `GetGlyphRangesChineseSimplifiedCommon()` is not recommended unless you set `OversampleH`/`OversampleV` to 1 and use a small font size.
 - Mind the fact that some graphics drivers have texture size limitation.
 - If you are building a PC application, mind the fact that your users may use hardware with lower limitations than yours.